elsehow/taaraxtak/src/w3techs/README.md

 Russia's 1.643119, reflecting the population-weighted disparity in service provision.

-# Caveats
+# Backfilling historical data

 W3Techs provides monthly data paying subscribers.
 Relative to the data we scrape from the webpage, that data lists slightly more providers, but does not change at the day-to-day level (it only shows data for the first of each month).

-Regarding inclusivity of providers, the data we scrape does not describe specific marketshare numbers for providers with less than 0.1% of the marketshare, where monthly data does include those providers.
+And, relative to the monthly data, the data we scrape does not describe specific marketshare numbers for providers with less than 0.1% of the marketshare, where monthly data does include those providers.

 In our production database, we separately add those monthly values in.
 The effect is that certain providers with less than 0.1% marketshare are encoded more sparsely in the data.

+The code for adding in monthly data is in `historical-data.ipynb`.
+We may backfill monthly data in the future as it becomes available.